nicky-nym/nicky-nym.github.io/pages/kinematic.md

       * underpowered &mdash; **2 horsepower power limit**
       * slow &mdash; **15 mph speed limit** city-wide, with automatic speed governors, and automated ticketing
         > below 18 mph "pedestrians are more likely to survive being hit by a car than die, while at higher speeds the reverse is true"[^levinson]
+    * mixed-use vehicles
+      * Some people may own their own bikes, wheelchairs, or other vehicles, which they can park at home or in parking spaces at their destination.
+      * Some people may choose not to own their own vehicles, and instead use vehicle rental services such as Mobike, Lime, Motivate, or JUMP Bikes.
+      * Some people may choose to travel in pedicabs or other small vehicles that have a human driver or are self-driving.
+    * Innovation is NOT REQUIRED
+      * A kinematic city could be built today using off-the-shelf bikes and other vehicles purchased from amazon.com.
+    * Innovation IS POSSIBLE
+      * The kinematic city can incorporate new products as they emerge on the market, like new electric bikes.
+      * One promising technology is scooters and bicycles that can autonomously reposition themselves from where they are left to where they are needed.
+Companies like Tortoise are working on developing that.[^dickey]
+      * Another promising technology would be small vehicles that are fully self-driving, like self-driving wheelchairs, go-karts, or other single-person vehicles
   * **covered laneways**
     * rain-sheltered pedestrian sidewalks
     * rain-sheltered bike-sized lanes &mdash; 5-foot wide lanes, not 10' or 12' wide lines